-- They are both are L-shaped (not all interferometers are this shape)
+- They are L-shaped (not all interferometers are this shape)

-- They both have mirrors at the ends of the arms to reflect light in order to combine light beams and create an interference pattern
+- Mirrors at the ends of the arms reflect light in order to create an interference pattern

 But this is where the similarities end.
 The size and added complexity of LIGO's interferometers are far beyond anything Michelson could have envisioned or that his original interferometer could have achieved.

-LIGO's interferometers are the largest ever built.
-With arms 4 km (2.5 mi.) long, they are 360 times larger than the one used in the Michelson-Morley experiment (which had arms 11 m (33 feet) long).
+The first most obvious difference between a typical Michelson interferometer and LIGO's interferometers is its scale.
+LIGO's laser interferometers are by far the largest ever built.
+With arms 4 km (2.5 mi.) long, LIGO's interferometers are 360 times larger than the one used in the Michelson-Morley experiment (that interferometer had 11 m (33 ft.) long arms).

-This is particularly important in the search for gravitational waves because the longer the arms of an interferometer, the farther the laser travels, and the more sensitive the instrument becomes.
-Attempting to measure a change in arm length 1,000 times smaller than a proton means that LIGO has to be more sensitive than any scientific instrument ever built, so the longer the better.
-But there are obvious limitations to how long one can build an interferometer.
-Even with arms 4 km long, if LIGO's interferometers were basic Michelsons they would still not be long enough to detect gravitational waves...and yet they are.
-How is this possible?
+This is particularly important in the search for gravitational waves because the longer the arms of an interferometer, the farther the laser travels, and the more sensitive the instrument.
+Attempting to measure a change in arm length 10,000 times smaller than a proton means that LIGO has to be more sensitive than any scientific instrument ever before constructed.